-The majority of focus on the breeding farm is managing the nutrition program of the broodmare band and growing horses; however, it would be imprudent to forget a very important component of the breeding program – the stallion!
+The majority of focus on the horse breeding farm is managing the nutrition program of the broodmare band and growing horses; however, it would be imprudent to forget a very important component of the breeding program – the stallion!

 The same general approach is taken to managing the nutrition program of a stallion as any other horse.
 We need to ensure that non-energy nutrients such as vitamins, minerals and amino acids are fed to meet requirements and also provide enough energy to maintain body condition.
-The requirements of a stallion during breeding season are similar to that of a horse in light work.
+The requirements of a stallion during horse breeding season are similar to that of a horse in light work.
 Some stallions remain in work under saddle during the breeding/collection season and this additional work should also be taken into consideration when developing a nutrition program.

 Non-energy nutrients play an important role in the health and wellness of the horse but also play some key roles in supporting stallion fertility.